Golic and Wingo Co-Host

 - Number three on the New York Times Best Sellers List after the release of Golic and Greenberg’s co-written Mike & Mike’s Rules for Sports and Life (2010).

 - First Place, Full-time Sports Formats in Radio Ink’s “Readers’ Choice Awards” (2007).

 - A Sports Emmy in the New Media category — Achievement in Content for Non-Traditional Delivery (2006).

-As part of Mike & Mike, Golic and Greenberg also appeared as guest conductors at Wrigley Field, leading Chicago Cubs fans in singing “Take Me Out to the Ball Game” multiple times; were opposing managers in the All-Star Legends and Celebrity Softball Game at Yankee Stadium in 2008 and Busch Stadium in 2009; and appeared in two motion pictures with Greenberg, Valentine’s Day and Just Wright, among other opportunities.
+As part of Mike & Mike, Golic and Greenberg also appeared as guest conductors at Wrigley Field, leading Chicago Cubs fans in singing “Take Me Out to the Ball Game” multiple times; were opposing managers in the All-Star Legends and Celebrity Softball Game at Yankee Stadium in 2008 and Busch Stadium in 2009; and appeared in two motion pictures, Valentine’s Day and Just Wright, among other opportunities.

 During his seven years with the Philadelphia Eagles, Golic began his television career with a weekly segment on the Randall Cunningham Show.
 He received a Mid-Atlantic Region Emmy Award for his feature “Golic’s Got It.”

 Golic is a 1985 graduate of the University of Notre Dame where he was an award-winning wrestler and served as captain of the football team during his senior season.